shyampurk/kitchen-tracker/README.md

 This application comprises of a hardware setup, a cloud hosted server application and a mobile app.

-The hardware is based on Linkit ONE and HM-10 BLE module. two load cells are used to sense the weight of the containers.
+The hardware is based on Linkit ONE , Arduino UNO and HM-10 BLE module.
+Two load cells are used to sense the weight of the containers.
 Refer this [link](HwBuildAndInstall.md) for setting up and programming the hardware.

-The server application is hosted on IBM Bluemix.
+The server application is hosted on [IBM Bluemix](http://www.ibm.com/cloud-computing/bluemix/).
 Refer this [link](Deploy.md) for instructions on how to deploy the server application on Bluemix.

 The Mobile app is a cordova based android app used to track the inventory and provide some basic analytics.
-Refer this [link](AppBuild.md) for instructions on how to build th app.
+Refer this [link](AppBuild.md) for instructions on how to build the app.

-This application relies on PubNub data stream network for the underlying messaging between the hardware, the server and app.
+This application relies on [PubNub](www.pubnub.com) data stream network for the underlying messaging between the hardware, the server and mobile app.
 Ensure that the same set of PubNub keys are used across all the components while configuring and building the application software.

 ## Usage